 If you are interested in working overseas this may be the career area for you.
-My Oil and Gas Career includes a career section detailing different roles within the sector, information about employers and vacancies.
-The Society of Petroleum Engineers and Prospects: Petroleum Engineer both provide further sector and career information.
+My Oil and Gas Career includes a career section detailing different roles within the sector and information on relevant employers.
+The Society of Petroleum Engineers and Prospects: Petroleum Engineer both provide further industry and career information.

 Civil Service and Public Sector roles

 The Civil Service Fast Stream is an accelerated training and development programme for graduates, placing them into a variety of departments within the Civil Service.
 There are various recruitment streams available including a Science and Engineering stream.
 Locally opportunities may exist with the Health and Social Care in Northern Ireland Training Scheme for engineers within their Graduate Engineering Training Scheme.